yeri918/escape_ufo/README.md

 The game will have an option to resume it.
 If the user wants to resume the game, the user can input the ID and continue the game.
 In case the user cannot remember the ID, there is an option to see all of the content in autosave.txt and input the ID shown (file output).

 **scoreboard.txt**
-The file is created after the game is completed, and gets removed.
+The file is created after the game is completed.
+The ranking is outputted to the player's screen, and it gets removed.
 When the user ends the game, a line is inputted in a file:

 `UserName` `Score`